dcgoodwin2112/prg-resume/markdown/experience.md

 title: "Employment Experience"
 ---

-### ADJUNCT PROFESSOR | VASSAR COLLEGE | JAN 2021 – PRESENT

-Taught senior-level Operating Systems course required for graduation.
-Course covered the main areas of current and legacy techniques that underpin modern systems.
-Topics are organized into three sections: Virtualization, Concurrency, and Persistence.
-Homeworks included a combination of written logical answers, algorithm traces, python utilities, and C-based programming development.
-Students were also introduced to technologies useful to post-college careers such as GitHub.

 ### SENIOR PRODUCT DEVELOPER IN INTERNET-OF-THINGS | SAS INSTITUTE | JAN 2018 - PRESENT

 Created models with Machine Learning algorithms for streaming data applications using [SAS’s Event Stream Processing](https://www.sas.com/en_us/software/event-stream-processing.html) (ESP) platform for IoT.
 Fluent in cloud enabled technologies including Docker, Kubernetes, Azure, Node, React, etc.  Applications were largely paid Proof-of-Concept projects and not publishable.
 The subject areas of my work and the publications I could submit are listed below: